nternetinspired/avenda/_portfolio/portfolio.md

 ---
 layout: portfolio
-title: I WENT BY WAY OF SCHIELE
-excerpt: Homages and grafts from Schiele and Klimt continue a conversation already left hanging in the artistic air … and propose a dialogue with painters who will surely follow.
-These portraits free the real sitters of Holbein, Vermeer and Klimt from the constraints of corsets and convention.
-It’s 2017 and women will no longer be compelled to be beautiful for their audience; only for themselves, and on their own terms.
-intro-image: /media/Anne_of_Cleves.jpg
+title: portfolio
+excerpt: We all have some Neanderthal in our genes, it transpires
 featured: true
 published: true
 ---

-We all have some Neanderthal in our genes, we are now told.
+We all have some Neanderthal in our genes, it transpires.
 The only current humans without a trace of these interesting ancestors are people from Africa whose distant relatives have never left the continent of Africa or mixed with incomes.
 So that is nearly all of us.

 ![IMG_1517.JPG]({{site.baseurl}}/media/neandersad.jpg)